projectcalico/calico/RELEASING.md

 1. Push your branch and open a pull request.
 Get it reviewed and wait for it to pass CI.

-1. Once reviewed and CI is passing, run the following on your local branch in order to build and publish the release at the newly created commit.
+1. Once reviewed and CI is passing, merge your pull request.
+After your pull request has merged, run the following on the release branch in order to build and publish the release at the newly created commit.

    ```
    make release